 “I just finished another job…” she said, loud enough to be heard on the other side of the street.
 “Is a bit of peace and quiet really too much to ask for?”

 She heard the sound of boots hitting the ground and lifted her eyes to glare at the man who insisted on making her life a waking nightmare.

 “Peace and quiet would drive you insane,” Ardeth said as he approached her, voice deep and familiar.
 “If that was what you wanted, you would have gone back to the temple a long time ago.”

 He really was infuriating when he was right.
 Selissa huffed and glared at the assassin, even though she knew she had lost the argument before it even began.

 She decided it had to be the strangely tasteful attire he was dressed in.
-He was wearing a gray traveling cloak over a dark green vest and faded black trousers.
-The clothes had no tears or showed any other signs of battle, which in itself was very odd.
+He was wearing a gray traveling cloak over a dark green vest and faded black pants.
+The clothes had no tears nor did they show any other signs of battle, which in itself was very odd.
 His long black hair was tied back in a low ponytail with a green ribbon that matched the vest.

 She decided to completely disregard his previous comment as she looked at him critically.

 “Should I be disturbed by how… decent you look?” she asked hesitantly.

 Ardeth grinned, the predatory glint in his eyes standing in sharp contrast to his appearance.
 “You’re not the only one who just got off duty.”